proustibat/xbks/README.md

 Respective configurations are in '.stylelintrc', '.eslintrc.js' and '.scss-lint.yml' files.
 Don't know what I mean ?
 Read [Stylint documentation](https://stylelint.io/), [ESLint documentationt](https://eslint.org/) and [scsslint documentation](https://github.com/brigade/scss-lint/blob/master/README.md).

+## Flow
+A static type checker for Javascript.
+Run `yarn run flow` and `yarn lint:flow` if you wanna check your code is correct.
+A webpack plugin is included in the project that checks for you while you're watching sources.
+More about Flow here: [https://flow.org/en/](https://flow.org/en/)

 ## CodeClimate
 If [Code Climate CLI](https://github.com/codeclimate/codeclimate) is installed on your local machine, you can run `yarn codeclimate:analyze` to see what will be the result on the [Code Climate dashboard of the project](https://codeclimate.com/github/proustibat/xbks) after you will have pushed on the github repo.